Standard Practice

 Talk to all the important people that can protect your asset

-Your insurance agent, broker, or company representative can help you when it comes to changes like this.
-Hence, always, let them know your plans like renovations.
+Your insurance agent, broker, or company representative can help you with changes like this.
+Hence, always let them know your plans, like renovations.
 It is because they are the ones who will tell you if you need other types of insurance for your policy to protect you financially during and after the renovation process.

 For a massive upgrade, you should get a builder’s risk policy